developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 * When exporting a profile, sensitive parameters are encrypted to protect confidential deployment information.

-* Staging bar codes and NFC tags contain configuration data and are encrypted by default to protect against reading by unauthorized devices.
-Note that encryption can add a significant amount of information and require additional bar codes.
+* Staging barcodes and NFC tags contain configuration data and are encrypted by default to protect against reading by unauthorized devices.
+Note that encryption can add a significant amount of information and require additional barcodes.
 Use extreme caution when turning off encryption in order to speed deployment, as sensitive parameters may be vulnerable to unauthorized access.

 ## Use Cases
 The staging administrator uses pre-defined Wizards within the StageNow Workstation Tool to configure settings and create profiles which define software configuration and/or installation for mobile devices within an enterprise.
 These Wizards represent common use cases for deploying information to devices.